Cookie Settings

 CP2 Programmable Logic Controllers, Omron

-Micro PLC CP2 series of Compact Controllers offers machine to machine communication with data collection thanks to built-in 2-ports Ethernet, control and machine monitoring is not only easy but also improves productivity and supports predictive maintenance.
+Micro PLC CP2 series of Compact Controllers offers a machine-to-machine communication with data collection thanks to built-in 2-ports Ethernet; control and machine monitoring are not only easy but also improve productivity and support predictive maintenance.

 I/O Module 16 DI Ethernet/MODBUS/TCP/EtherNet/IP, Moxa